Wire fraud

 This type of scam often involves the promise of a new credit card, a loan advance or a too-good-to-be-true deal on goods or services.
 Typically, scammers require payment up front.

-There’s also an element of financial fraud called mass marketing fraud, says Victim Connect.
+There’s also an element of financial fraud called mass marketing fraud, says Department of Justice.
 It can involve fake checks, bogus charities, sham lotteries or club invitations.
 Again, these tactics are used to steal your private information.

 Other examples of mail fraud

-The Consumer Financial Protection Bureau (CFPB) says mail from psychics or religious figures claiming to change your life could be potential mail fraud.
+The CFPB says mail from psychics or religious figures claiming to change your life could be potential mail fraud.
 Same goes for prizes, sweepstakes or vacation offers, especially those asking you to send money.

 What to do if you are the victim of wire fraud

-The FTC accepts complaints about most types of wire fraud scams, according to the US Government.
+The FTC accepts complaints about most types of wire fraud scams.
 Go to the FTC complaint assistant or call them at 1-877-382-4357.

-Victims of mail fraud can contact the US Postal Inspection Service through their website or at 1-800-372-8347.
+Victims of mail fraud can contact the U.S. Postal Inspection Service through the USPS website or at 1-800-372-8347.

 The CFPB also recommends contacting credit reporting companies to put a fraud alert in your credit report.
 Knowledge and awareness are critical to protecting you and your family from wire fraud.
 While no plan is fool proof, there are useful measures you can take.

 Your home insurance company might offer identity theft insurance and/or an identity theft protection plan.
-A plan like this may help reimburse you for stolen funds if you’re the victim of identity theft, and you can restore and take back control of your identity through other restoration coverage.
-An identity theft protection plan might also include preventative features that monitor your financial accounts, credit reports and more – and flag anything that looks suspicious – to catch identity theft before it occurs.
-Reach out to your insurer to see if these are offered and ask what it covers
+A plan like this may help reimburse you for stolen funds if you’re the victim of identity theft, and might also include preventative features that monitor your financial accounts, credit reports and more – and flag anything that looks suspicious – to catch identity theft before it occurs.
+A restoration plan can help you restore and take back control of your identity.
+Reach out to your insurer to see if they offer these types of plans, and ask what they cover.